Five Tips for Scheduling First Time Sales Meetings

 I was reaching out regarding <reference recent trigger event> and wanted to know if it would be OK to ask you a few questions?

-After your prospect answers your initial (smaller) request(s), you than ask for the bigger request, scheduling a face-to-face sales meeting.
+After your prospect answers your initial (smaller) request(s), you than ask for the bigger request to convert the call to face-to-face sales meeting.
 Once you’ve been able to generate some dialogue with the prospect and get them to comply with a couple of smaller requests, they will be more likely to carve out some time on their calendar.

 Tip 3, Scheduling First Time Sales Meetings, Explain the Purpose of the Meeting